0x1ak4sh/BeaconHub/README.md

 - **nginx** serves the built frontend and forwards API requests from the browser to the backend.
 - **Shell scripts** in the `scripts/` folder provide simple VM commands like `beaconhub start`, `beaconhub stop`, `beaconhub status`, and helper attack workflows.

-If `Uvicorn` fails to start, the backend API will not be available even if nginx is running.
-In that case, the web page may load, but API features will fail until the Python backend issue is fixed.

 ## Adapter Design

 Beacon Hub keeps access points, clients, and attack adapters separate so the lab stays easier to understand and more stable.